-These tools help find similar photos on disks with Windows, Mac OS and Linux (example).
-You can use Image Search to look for one similar image in a file directory.
+The program helps find similar photos, for example, one original unedited photo on disks with Windows, Mac OS and Linux (example).
 Alternatively you can use Duplicate Finder to find multiple groups of similar images in a directory (image clustering).

 Perceptual brightness similarity is used, e.g. images after minor color/spacial changes, resized pictures, and exact copies.